coryhouse/reactjsconsulting/README.md

 ## Prerequisites

-Do these steps **before** the event:
+Please do these steps **before** the event.
 If you have any problems, email cory@reactjsconsulting.com.

 1. Install [Node 10 or newer](http://nodejs.org)
 1. Install [Git](https://git-scm.com/)